 Everything is authentic, including the simple no-nonsense food.
 Think long-simmered stews made with beef, tete de veau and sausages alongside lentils, tender white beans all enriched in rich, wine-based sauces.
 This is the kind of nourishing and high-calorie cooking that will instantly lift your spirits.

-In France the bourgeois class dined on elegant cuisine while the peasant class, who did all the manual labour, required sturdier cooking to sustain them.
+In France, the bourgeois class dined on elegant cuisine while the peasant class, who did all the manual labour, required sturdier cooking to sustain them.
 Le Tambour is in the second category.
-Near the Bourse, or stock exchange in the center of the financial district, is this sturdy little cafe/bistro with the usual faded ochre walls decorated with Paris bric-a-brac.
-On the menu is the traditional round-up of oeuf mayonnaise, terrines, pot au feu (beef stew), hearty salads, bone marrow, and steak-frites.
+Near the Bourse, or stock exchange in the center of the financial district, is this historic cafe/bistro with a recent facelift that makes it even more fresh and lively.
+On the menu are modern takes on French classics as well as the more traditional round-up of oeuf mayonnaise, terrines, pot au feu (beef stew), hearty salads, bone marrow, and steak-frites.

 There's no hiding here — the chef operates from an open kitchen with a handsome display of copper pans hanging above his stove.
 Our recommendation is to pay attention to the daily plat — and you can't go wrong with the steak-frites with plenty of shallot sauce and crispy fries.
 And if there's anything with chocolate… order it.

 If you're in search of old-school Paris, look no further.
-Located in the Les Halles quartier, in a marvelous glass and iron building by Victor Baltard (he's the architect who designed Les Halles market), L'Épi d'Or opened its doors in 1880.
+Located in Les Halles quartier, in a marvelous glass and iron building by Victor Baltard (he's the architect who designed Les Halles market pavilions), L'Épi d'Or opened its doors in 1880.
 Although L'Épi d'Or (the golden spike) has seen many owners through the ages, the food and decor have remained true to the original vision.

 What you find here is a menu full of traditional French cuisine like chaudraie, a stew of pork cheeks, or d'agneau a la cueiller, a seven-hour simmered leg of lamb slow-cooked in wine.
 Check out the ardoise (blackboard) for the day's specials of seasonal fare.
 There are a few tables outside for those who like to dine al fresco.